 Bank fees might be the single most annoying part of having a checking or savings account.
-Sometimes they're hidden and sneak up on you, other times they’re blatantly up front, just taunting you.
-But in all cases, when you see one of those fees on your monthly statement, you get annoyed.
-Maybe even angry.
+Sometimes they're hidden and sneak up on you, other times they’re blatantly up front, feeling like they're just taunting you.
+But in all cases, when you see one of those fees on your monthly statement, you get annoyed, maybe even angry.

 So what gives?
-Why are banks fees so rampant?
+Why are bank fees so rampant, and costly?

-A big reason is — and there’s no way to sugarcoat this — banks are out to make money, and if they can charge a few dollars here or there, they will.
+A big reason is — and there’s no way to sugarcoat this — banks by design are structured to make money, and if they can charge a few dollars here or there, they will.
 Most banks are a business, and businesses are all about their bottom line.